27Apoorva/TheRoboticsBlogger/_posts/2023-06-15-VS-Code-ROS-Extensions.md

 ---

-  <h1 style="text-align: center;margin-top:20px;margin-bottom-20px;" >Exploration of VSCode Extensions for a ROS Developer</h1>
+  <h1 style="text-align: center;margin-top:20px;margin-bottom-20px;" >Exploration of VS Code extensions for a ROS Developer</h1>

 <!--excerpt.start-->
 <p style="margin: 20px 3rem;">
-In the developers' community, there will always be an ongoing debate about the best IDE (Integrated Development Environment) out there, be it IntelliJ, Xcode, Eclipse, Atom, Sublime Text, or Visual Studios.
+In the developers' community, there will always be an ongoing debate about the best IDE (Integrated Development Environment) out there, be it <a href="https://www.jetbrains.com/idea/">IntelliJ</a>, <a href="https://developer.apple.com/xcode/">Xcode</a>, <a href="https://www.eclipse.org/ide/">Eclipse</a>, <a href="https://atom.en.softonic.com/">Atom</a>, <a href="https://www.sublimetext.com/">Sublime Text</a>, or <a href="https://code.visualstudio.com/">Visual Studios</a>.
 But this blog isn’t about choosing the best IDE.
-I personally love to code in VSCode as a Robotics (ROS) developer.
-Being a ROS developer is way different than let’s say being a Web Developer, especially in terms of the infrastructure available to make development easier.
+I personally love to code in VS Code as a Robotics (ROS) developer.
+Being a ROS developer is way different than let’s say being a Web developer, especially in terms of the infrastructure available to make development easier.
-When I first started coding, my VSCode setup was very minimal and the only extensions I used were specific to writing C++/Python code.
+When I first started coding, my VS Code setup was very minimal and the only extensions I used were specific to writing C++/Python code.
 Even though the ROS extension provided by Microsoft was first published in 2019, I was getting by till now executing all the ROS functionalities using the command line terminal.
 </p>
 <!--excerpt.end-->

 <p style="text-align: left;margin: 20px 3rem;">This is my experience of exploring the extensions available for ROS development and comprehension of the missing functionalities. <br>
-While doing research for this blog, the first thing I did was simply type ROS in the search bar for Extensions in VSCode.</p>
+While doing research for this blog, the first thing I did was simply type ROS in the search bar for extensions in VS Code.</p>

 <p style="text-align: left;margin: 20px 3rem;">
 <img src="/assets/article5/image1.png" alt="article image 1" style="display: block;
-        padding: 10px;
         margin-left: auto;
         margin-right: auto;
-        width: 55%;"/>
+        width: 50vmax;"/>
-The very first <a href="https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros">Visual Studio Code Extension for ROS was by Microsoft</a> which provides ROS developers with a long list of features and functionalities like information about the ROS status and active topics, creating a ROS environment with sourced terminal, running ROS executables and launch files, and much more.
-This extension is readily available in the VS Code Extensions Marketplace and can be installed with a single click.
+The very first <a href="https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros">Visual Studio Code extension for ROS was by Microsoft</a> which provides ROS developers with a long list of features and functionalities like information about the ROS status and active topics, creating a ROS environment with sourced terminal, running ROS executables and launch files, and much more.
+This extension is readily available in the VS Code extensions Marketplace and can be installed with a single click.
 </p>

 <p style="text-align: left;margin: 20px 3rem;">Some cool functionalities that you can enjoy after installing this extension are: